telerik/fiddler-everywhere-docs/knowledge-base/redirecting-with-rulesbuilder.md

 ---
-title: Redirecting traffic from one server to another through the Rules tab
+title: Redirecting Traffic between Servers through the Rules Tab
-description: An article on how to create match rules and actions to redirect traffic while using regex variables
+description: "Learn how to create match rules and actions to redirect traffic while using regex variables in the Fiddler Everywhere web-debugging client."
 type: how-to
 slug: rulesbuilder-redirect-traffic
 publish: true